CyberVarun/webserver-config/README.md

 <hr>

 ## Owasp coreruleset
 Modsecurity default rule set will be replaced with owasp coreruleset for apache2 only.
-You can get more about owasp coreruleset <a href="git clone https://github.com/coreruleset/coreruleset">here</a>
+You can get more about owasp coreruleset <a href="https://github.com/coreruleset/coreruleset">here</a>

 <hr>